OptikaFX/OptikaFX-2D-Documentation/Documentation~/troubleshooting.md

 Check the active camera:

 - It has `ShadowRenderQuad`.
-- The `Shadow Rugs` list has at least one enabled rug.
+- The `Shadow Mattes` list has at least one enabled matte.
-- The rug has a valid Quad Material.
+- The matte has a valid Quad Material.
-- The rug sorting layer/order is not hidden behind other renderers.
+- The matte sorting layer/order is not hidden behind other renderers.

 Also check:

 - The receiver is visible.
 - The receiver is enabled.
-- The receiver area type matches the rug rules.
+- The receiver area type matches the matte rules.

 ---